 Your older sister has high cholesterol and high blood pressure.
 Your dad had a heart attack at age 50.
-Now you’re facing down middle age (how did that happen?!) and wondering: Should I be worried?
+And now, as you’re staring down adulthood and the rest of your middle ages, you’re wondering: Should I be worried?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Family history of heart disease definitely factors into your story, says cardiologist Sapna Legha, MD.
-And it’s something you (and your doctors) should consider when determining your risk for heart disease.
+Family history of heart disease definitely factors into your story, says cardiologist Christine Jellis, MD, PhD.
+And it’s something you and your healthcare providers should consider when determining your risk for heart disease.
 Family history isn’t the only character in this tale, though.
-Many other factors play a big role in keeping your heart healthy, Dr. Legha notes.
-Here’s how to make sense of them all.
+Many other factors play a big role in keeping your heart healthy.

-When people talk about heart disease, they’re usually referring to coronary artery disease.
-It’s the most common type of heart disease and causes more than 370,000 deaths in the U.S. each year.
+Most commonly, when people talk about heart disease, they’re usually referring to coronary artery disease — the most common type of heart disease that causes more than 370,000 deaths in the U.S. each year.

-Coronary artery disease begins when plaque builds up on the walls of the arteries that feed the heart.
-As the arteries get narrower, blood has a harder time sneaking through.
+Coronary artery disease begins when plaque builds up in the walls of the arteries that feed blood into the heart.
+As your arteries get narrower, blood has a harder time sneaking through.
 This can lead to heart attack or stroke.

 While family history matters, your parents’ fate is not your own.
 Heredity is just one check mark on a long list of risk factors.
-And that’s good news, since many of those factors are things you can control.
+And that’s good news, as many of those factors are things you can manage.

 “You can’t change your family history, but you can take steps to change those other factors,” Dr. Jellis reiterates.